JamesEvans2014/JamesEvans2014.github.io/_posts/2014-10-26-The-Curl-Operator.md

 \\(\textbf {Kernel of the curl Operator}\\)

+My interest in this work is prompted by the research I have been carrying out over the last two years.
+It is not a stretch to say that the following problem has been a hinderence on a particular problem I have been considering.

 Let \\(\Omega \subset \mathbb {R}^3\\) be a fairly general domain.
 As is probably well known, if one considers the equation
 \\[